Skip to main content

 Certificate Autodiscovery

-This page is about creating a certificate discovery job.
 See Certificates for information about managing discovered certificates.

-Add SSL Certificate Discovery Job
+Add an SSL Certificate Discovery Job

 Create a new certificate autodiscovery job by navigating to Discovery > Certificates and clicking the Create button.